Update /etc/resolv.conf when nameservers are changed in Network -> Global Configuration

 Another additional Note: Going to network> Global configuration(screenshot netconf) and saving the pre-populated setup which is the old config before domain controller doesn't update /etc/resolv.conf , it only cupdate it when i change it to something else, like 10.231.1.0 to 10.231.1.1

-#11 Updated by Rishabh Chauhan about 1 year ago
+#11 Updated by Rishabh Chauhan over 1 year ago

 After conversating with Waqar we came to an understandable explanation of the ticket in 3 steps: